-- b) Documentation for the completeness of the calculation in accordance with bullet b). - c) Product specific EPDs for the relevant materials and a verification that a minimum of 50% of the contribution to greenhouse gas emissions from the materials are covered by these EPDs. - d) The climate declaration and documentation for the two-stage calculation for the projected building and the completed building.
+- a) The climate declaration, a signed quality verification and description of education and/or experience of external third-party specialist. - b) Documentation for the completeness of the calculation in accordance with bullet b). - c) Product specific EPDs for the relevant materials and a verification that a minimum of 50% of the contribution to greenhouse gas emissions from the materials are covered by these EPDs. - d) The climate declaration and documentation for the two-stage calculation for the projected building and the completed building.